-- (a) an individual, a fine not exceeding \$3 600; or - (b) a body corporate, a fine not exceeding \$18 000. - (2) The principal contractor for a construction project must ensure, so far as is reasonably practicable, that each person carrying out construction work in connection with the project is made aware of any revision to the WHS management plan.
+(2) The principal contractor for a construction project must ensure, so far as is reasonably practicable, that each person carrying out construction work in connection with the project is made aware of any revision to the WHS management plan.

-- (a) an individual, a fine not exceeding \$3 600; or - (b) a body corporate, a fine not exceeding \$18 000.
+- (a) in the case of an individual-\$3 600; or - (b) in the case of a body corporate-\$18 000.